-SEND Provision in Schools as set out by SEND Code of Practice 2014 (updated 30/04/20).
+SEND Provision in Schools as set out by SEND Code of Practice 2015 (updated 30/04/20).

 Where a pupil is identified as having SEND, The Federation will take action to remove barriers to learning and put effective special educational provision in place.
 This SEND support should take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach.
-It draws on more detailed approaches, more frequent reviews and more specialist expertise in successive cycles in order to match interventions to the SEND of children and young people.
+For further information on the Graduated Approach framework for Central Bedfordshire please click on the following link: